NHAA Artist-Curated Exhibit Timeline and Artist Expectations

 7-8 Weeks Prior

-Ensure you will have the pieces you need for your wall or gallery, using wall measurements to guide you.
+• Ensure you will have the pieces you need for your wall or gallery, using wall measurements to guide you.
 Having a few extra pieces as backup is always a good idea.
 If you need to ‘create’ more pieces, now is the time to do it.

-Think about what marketing materials you may want to use (postcards, flyers, posters, etc.) and have an idea where you will source them.
+• Think about what marketing materials you may want to use (postcards, flyers, posters, etc.) and have an idea where you will source them.

-Post in progress studio images on social media with a save the date to build anticipation for your exhibit.
+• Post in-progress studio images on social media with a save-the-date to build anticipation for your exhibit.
 Reels, stories, and posts are all great tools to showcase your work and build your audience.
 Tag @nhartassociation in your posts so that we can repost to our stories.

-Start to assemble a list of contacts (friends, family, neighbors, co-workers, former teachers, service individuals, etc.) you will tell about your exhibit and determine how to reach them (mail, email, postcards, flyers, etc.)
+• Start to assemble a list of contacts (friends, family, neighbors, co-workers, former teachers, service individuals, etc.) you will tell about your exhibit and determine how to reach them (mail, email, postcards, flyers, etc.)

 6 Weeks Prior

-Continue to post on Social Media at least once a week.
-Your followers love seeing the behind the scenes of how you prepare for your exhibit.
+• Continue to post on Social Media at least once a week.
+Your followers love seeing the behind-the-scenes of how you prepare for your exhibit.
 Share posts about works in progress, postcard designs (ask for addresses from your followers and send them out), framing, and other final touches.
 Remember to tag @nhartassociation.

 4 Weeks Prior

-Finalize the layout of the artwork at home.
+• Finalize the layout of the artwork at home.
 Refer to the floor plan provided with measurements of your space.
 Remember the right proportion of art to the size of the wall.

-Start photographing your work.
-You will be asked to upload all of your images to ArtCall 1-2 weeks before your exhibit, make sure that your photos are high-res with a neutral background.
+• Start photographing your work.
+You will be asked to upload all of your images to ArtCall 1-2 weeks before your exhibit.
+Make sure that your photos are high-res with a neutral background.
 Modern smartphones are perfect for photographing and editing your photos.
 Photos will be used in PR, on the website, NHAA social media, newsletters, and more.
 It is wise to spend some time working on this and making sure that you are accurately representing your work.

 SPREAD THE WORD!

-NHAA will send press releases to local media outlets but you should also do your own push.
-Send press releases to your hometown news/media or add to online calendars or local town publications.
+• NHAA will send press releases to local media outlets, but you should also do your own push.
+Send press releases to your hometown news/media, or add to online calendars or local town publications.
 Post to your Facebook and Instagram social media platforms weekly (and tag @nhartassociation).
 Mail/distribute postcards.
 Email your contacts with exhibit announcements.

 1-2 Weeks Prior

-Upload images of the pieces in your exhibit into ArtCall so we can post your work for sale on our website.
+• Upload images of all artwork that is for sale, including prints, into ArtCall so we can post your work for sale on our website.
 You will be emailed a special ArtCall link to use.
-This process can take a long time depending on how many pieces are in your exhibit, make sure you set aside enough time to get it all uploaded.
+This process can take a long time, depending on how many pieces are in your exhibit.
+Make sure you set aside enough time to get it all uploaded.
+It is much easier for the gallery staff to delete a piece than to add one at the last minute because we have to make wall labels and post to the website, so we are ready ahead of time when you physically hang your exhibits.
+PLEASE, no changes to titles or prices once submitted.

-For in-person receptions, NHAA will supply cups, napkins, plates, tablecloths, and tables.
+• For in-person receptions, NHAA will supply cups, napkins, plates, tablecloths, and tables.
 We also provide beverages and light refreshments.
 OPTIONAL: Some artists like to provide (thematic) snacks and refreshments for the reception.
 For example, recently we had artists with a sea/fish themed exhibit bring in goldfish and Swedish fish to share with their patrons.
 This can add a fun element to the reception.
-We have also had artists that like to bring in flower arrangements.
+We have also had artists who like to bring in flower arrangements.

-Post/story share on social media every day or every other day.
+• Post/story share on social media every day or every other day.

-Practice your “elevator pitch” and think of talking points to share with your patrons during the opening reception.
+• Practice your “elevator pitch” and think of talking points to share with your patrons during the opening reception.

-Opening reception: this is your time to celebrate!
+• Opening reception: This is your time to celebrate!
 Invite your contacts to attend and be prepared to talk about your work.
 Plan on being in the gallery for the entire opening.
 Make sure you have friends and family take some photos of you to share on social media!

-Be in the gallery as much as possible during your exhibit.
+• Be in the gallery as much as possible during your exhibit.
 Visitors are more likely to purchase a piece if they see and speak to the artist in person.
 You can schedule a special walk-through/artist talk about your exhibit if you wish.
 Check with the gallery staff to avoid scheduling conflicts.

-Remind your network to visit you at the gallery when you're gallery-sitting.
+• Remind your network to visit you at the gallery when you're gallery-sitting.

-Post/Story Share on Facebook or Instagram 3-5 times a week.
+• Post/Story Share on Facebook or Instagram 3-5 times a week.

-Take high quality images of your exhibition for future use.
+• Take high-quality images of your exhibition for future use.

 Helpful Links: